Skip to main content

 Reader gotcha

-Plan-and-Solve prompting reports gains over chain-of-thought because the explicit plan suppresses missed-step errors, but the same paper documents that calculation errors and step-ordering mistakes survive untouched — the plan looks coherent while a single arithmetic slip propagates through every downstream step.
+Plan-and-Solve prompting reports gains over chain-of-thought because the explicit plan suppresses missed-step errors, but the same paper documents that calculation errors and step-ordering mistakes survive untouched.
+The plan looks coherent while a single arithmetic slip propagates through every downstream step.
 Planning without a per-step check produces a confidently wrong execution trace. source

 Implementation sketch